When and How Often Should You Give Your Workers a Raise?

 3. Goal-based raises

 This is usually the arrangement with sales jobs.
-The raise is contingent to meeting certain goals.
+The raise is contingent on meeting certain goals.
 The goals must be measurable, specific, and related to the employee’s job duties.

 Giving raises to your virtual assistant is an important part of your business relationship.
-When you give someone raise it shows you
+When you give someone a raise, it shows you:

 About John Jonas